SCECcode/ivlsu/README.md

 [![ivlsu-ucvm-ci Actions Status](https://github.com/SCECcode/ivlsu/workflows/ivlsu-ucvm-ci/badge.svg
 )](https://github.com/SCECcode/ivlsu/actions)

 SSIP Imperial Valley model provides P-wave velocities for the shallow crust in the southern Salton Trough, from the southern Salton Sea to the USA-Mexico border.
 The model combines travel-time observations from explosions recorded during the Salton Seismic Imaging Project (SSIP) and the IV1979 active source experiment with local earthquake recordings.
 The model extends from the surface to 8-km depth.

+Persaud P., (2016) Integrated 3-D Seismotectonic-Velocity Model of the Salton Trough Region based on Seismicity and Explosive Shots from the Salton Seismic Imaging Project Final Technical Report to U.S. Geological Survey NEHRP, Award G15AP00062

 ## Installation